pyx-project/pyx/manual/graphics.rst

 circle consists just of one :class:`arc` together with a :class:`closepath` element.
 However, this is not the case: the actual range is much larger.
-The reason for this behaviour lies in the internal path handling of PyX: Before performing any non-trivial geometrical operation with a path, it will automatically be converted into an instance of the :class:`normpath` class (see also Sect. :class:`path.normpath`).
+The reason for this behaviour lies in the internal path handling of PyX: Before performing any non-trivial geometrical operation on a path, it will automatically be converted into an instance of the :class:`normpath` class (see also Sect. :class:`path.normpath`).
 These so generated paths are already separated in their subpaths and only contain straight lines and Bézier curve segments.
-Thus, as is easily imaginable, they are much simpler to deal with.

 XXX explain normpathparams and things like p.begin(), p.end()-1,

 A more geometrical way of accessing a point on the path is to use the arc length